microsoft/DeepSpeed/README.md

 # Contributing
 DeepSpeed welcomes your contributions!
-Please see our [contributions](CONTRIBUTIONS.md) page for more details on formatting, testing, etc.
+Please see our [contributing](CONTRIBUTING.md) guide for more details on formatting, testing, etc.

 ## Contributor License Agreement